 Type of independent tasks Control form

-ng for presentations in accordance with Evaluation in the form of test
+Preparing for presentations in accordance v with Evaluation in the form of test

-requirer nents.
+requirements.

-Prepara tion for the discussions about the use of Evaluation in the form of test
+Preparation for the discussions about the use of Evaluation in the form of test

-ical material.
+theoretical material.
 Discussion topics:

 1. What is a "tough customer" from the point of

 view of rhetoric?

-Polemics in modern mass culture
+2. Polemics in modern mass culture

 3. Emotionality in presentation: a problem or a

 resource?

-4. Epatage in text: how and to whom?
+4. Epatage in text: how and to whom?5.

-5. 6.
 Knowledge - bonus or warranty?

+5. Knowledge - bonus or warranty?6.
 Is advertising a waste of money?

 7. Ecumenical church: for and against

 8. Mind of the blonde - reasons for clamour

 9. The paradox of freedom

-Prostitution paradox
+10. Prostitution paradox

-The soul is naturally Christian (Tertullian)
+11. The soul is naturally Christian (Tertullian)

-Cynicism as a collective mentality of the
+12. Cynicism as a collective mentality of the

 intelligentsia (Peter Slopendijk)

 13. Class narcissism

-Aggressive hospitality
+14. Aggressive hospitality

-The victim's moral advantage
+15. The victim's moral advantage

 16. The world as a supermarket and the

-4- supermarket as the world
+supermarket as the world

-Image of the city: how it is formed?
+17. Image of the city: how it is formed?

-18. Does the Latvian language need the word vakaroni?
+18. Does the Latvian language need the word

+vakaroni?

-10 Romeo and Juliet: a romance or puberty
+19. Romeo and Juliet: a romance or puberty

-15. neurosis?
+neurosis?
 20. Tourism - ethnic imitation?

-Logo therapy: makes sense as a medication
+21. Logo therapy: makes sense as a medication

-What is the greatest invention in the history of
+22. What is the greatest invention in the history of of .

-the world?
+the world? ,

 23. Promotional character image - mirror or

 instruction?

-Can a criminal be ingenious/good-natured?
+24. Can a criminal be ingenious/good-natured?

-Family: cinema and reality
+25. Family: cinema and reality

-26. Kevin Smith's "dogma": how to laugh about (G)
+26. Kevin Smith's "dogma": how to laugh about (3)

+(g) od

-27 (g) od Wes Anderson - the new American (sir) reality?
+27. Wes Anderson - the new American (sir) realit · I

-Two Venices: "Death in Venice" (I. Visconti) and
+28. Two Venices: "Death in Venice" (I. Visconti) a nd

-20. "Casanova" (F. Fellini)
+"Casanova" (F. Fellini)

-29 Life without a computer: limits of opportunities
+29. Life without a computer: limits of opportuniti

-Hobby - disease or symptoms of schizophrenia,
+30. Hobby - disease or symptoms of schizophreni sublimation? d,

-21 sublimation?
-Why do people peed had habits?
+31. Why do people need bad habits?

-Why do people need bad habits?
-When the mass media errors become crimes?
+32. When the mass media errors become crimes? ?

-Do people have a right to revolt?
+33. Do people have a right to revolt?

-Is destiny G (g)od's gift or a curse?
+34. Is destiny G (g)od's gift or a curse?

-5⊣. account a (8) and a Birt of a carse.